MiRe-CZ/gpsF3XTracker-for-Ethos/README.md

 	- Set "Competition type" configuration item
 	- Go with your model to the baseline A of the course
 	- Wait for stable information in the "GPS" row in the "GPS F3X Tracker Setup" widget screen
-	- Take the cardinal direction from baseline A perpendicular to baseline B and set it to the "Course direction" item
+	- Take direction from baseline A perpendicular to baseline B and set it to the "Course direction" item (e.g. 90° if the course direction is exactly East → West)
 	- Lock the position with the "Lock GPS Home position switch" - such status will be indicated by change of item name to "GPS Home lck"
 	- Now your flight configuration is ready